 Implications of shifting migration trends: social networks, health, and work of migrant farm workers in Florida

 This project is based on personal network survey data collected among Mexican and Haitian farm workers in different Florida rural locations.
 The research examines personal networks, social support, and physical and mental health outcomes in Florida’s new communities of migrant farm workers.
 We also consider work conditions, legal status and racial discrimination as potential social determinants of health.
-Supported in part by the University of Florida Office of Research, this project is conducted by Gulcan Onel (PI, UF Food and Resource Economics Department), Jeanne-Marie Stacciarini (co-PI, UF College of Nursing), and Raffaele Vacca (co-PI, UF Sociology).
+Supported in part by the University of Florida Office of Research, this project is conducted by Gulcan Onel (PI, UF Food and Resource Economics Department), Jeanne-Marie Stacciarini (co-PI, UF College of Nursing), and Raffaele Vacca (co-PI).
 The project also relies on a community partnership with Antonio Tovar at the Farmworker Association of Florida.